First Alert Weather Alert: Gusty winds Sunday evening - Monday - KESQ

 First Alert Weather Alert: Gusty winds Sunday evening – Monday

-Triple digit heat continues Saturday afternoon, but a cool down is coming in the form of gusty winds.
-Another First Alert Weather Alert is in place starting Sunday evening through Monday in response to increasing winds across the region.
-Here's a look at how conditions may look at 10 p.m.
-Sunday night.
+Triple digit temperatures continue today but stronger winds will work to counteract that.
+Another First Alert Weather Alert is in place starting this evening through Monday in response to increasing winds across the region.
+Here's a look at how conditions may look at 10 p.m. tonight.

-The National Weather Service office in Las Vegas has issued a Wind Advisory for much of the high desert starting Monday at 9 a.m. through 11 p.m.
-Here on the valley floor, our main concern continues to be difficult driving conditions, exacerbated by the high number of tourists expected to be on the roads.
+The National Weather Service has issued a Wind Advisory for the valley and surrounding areas for Monday.
+Our main concern continues to be difficult driving conditions, exacerbated by the high number of tourists expected to be on the roads.

-Whether you're headed out to Indio or staying around your neighborhood, temperatures continue to soar into the lower end of the triple digits for Sunday afternoon.
+Whether you're headed out of Indio or staying around your neighborhood Monday, temperatures will be noticeably cooler in just the mid 80s.

-Following gusty winds, temperatures drop to the 80s.
-Another disturbance moves through Wednesday and Thursday, resulting in cooler temperatures in the 70s, chance showers west, and more wind locally.
+Following gusty winds, another disturbance moves through Wednesday and Thursday, resulting in cooler temperatures in the 70s, chance showers west, and more wind locally.
 80s return by the end of the week.